 - Lumbar spine nerve roots (5) – these are located in the lower back; compression may cause traveling pain that surges through the buttocks and down the entire leg

 - Sacral nerve roots (5) – these are located at the base of the spine, between the hip bones; compression can cause pelvic pain and bowel dysfunction

 - Coccygeal nerve root (one) – located in the tailbone; can cause rectal pain

 If you are experiencing spinal nerve symptoms, consult your physician immediately.
 Your physician may prescribe exercise, rest, cortisone injections, anti-inflammatory steroids or other conservative treatments, depending on the location and severity of the pinched nerve.
 These therapies treat symptoms, not the cause of the symptoms.

-Sometimes conservative treatments prove ineffective, and surgery to treat the cause of the symptoms is necessary.
-If the next treatment step is surgery, it may take the form of open surgery or the new technically advanced minimally invasive surgery.
-Minimally invasive surgery was invented to circumvent much of the risk and undesirable features of open spinal surgery.
-Please contact Laser Spine Institute for information about our minimally invasive endoscopic procedures, which are performed on an outpatient basis and offer an alternative to the risks and morbidity of open surgery.
+Sometimes, conservative treatments prove ineffective, and surgery to treat the cause of the symptoms is necessary.
+If the next treatment step is surgery, it may take the form of traditional open surgery or the newer, technically advanced minimally invasive surgery.
+Minimally invasive surgery was invented to circumvent much of the risk and undesirable features of traditional open spinal surgery.
+Please contact Laser Spine Institute for information about our minimally invasive procedures, which are performed on an outpatient basis and offer an alternative to the risks of open spine surgery.
 Contact us today for more information about nerve roots and spinal anatomy, and to receive a free review of your MRI or CT scan.